Great Hobby Ideas for Kids and Adults

 Some are not weather stations but forecast the weather from online sources.
 And some are just expensive indoor/outdoor temperature readouts.
 Here are some home weather stations with good reviews.
 One note, some people have written that Oregon Scientific does not have very good customer support.

 Make sure you read all the specifications since some weather stations might only read temperatures down to 0 F, which doesn't do you much good if you live in a northern climate.
 The La Crosse models biggest complaint is that their temperature sensors are not waterproof, which isn't great in the rain.
+I have had no problems with my La Crosse in the rain.

-Books about Weather
+Books about Weather Watching

 To help you get the most out of being a weather watcher and weather spotter, these books are great to help you learn about the weather.
 Weather books like the Weather Identification Handbook and The AMS Weather Book: The Ultimate Guide to America's Weather will teach you all about weather fronts, highs and lows, meteorological terms and how to identify clouds.